 The final part of a commute or journey is often the trickiest for travelers.
 Whilst a mainline train or metro service might get them into the city, getting to that station from their homes in the first place can prove difficult enough that they simply opt to drive instead.

 Even in the city, with access to more public services and shared micro-mobility options, it’s not a seamless experience.
 Whilst travelers may easily start a trip on a public bike or e-scooter, ending it can involve having to go out of the way to find a designated parking bay.
 Though some cities allow ‘free roaming’ where scooters and bikes can be parked anywhere, this risks leading to eyesores and public nuisances with sidewalks cluttered and paths blocked.

-To overcome the challenge of convenience, better enable the last part of travelers’ journeys, and increase the appeal of shared mobility in the process, cities are turning to a new, innovative solution: mobility hubs, such as the ones that have been integrated into our MaaS platform in Berlin.
+To overcome the challenge of convenience, better enable the last part of travelers’ journeys, and increase the appeal of shared mobility in the process, cities are turning to a new, innovative solution: mobility hubs, such as those that BVG has opened up in Berlin and integrated into their Jelbi app.

 Placed at designated points on streets and near major transit stations, mobility hubs bring together a selection of shared mobility options in one place.
 Depending on the size of the hub, these can feature anything from some scooters and bikes right through to larger shared mobility options like mopeds, cars, or vans.
 With convenient access to this menu of mobility, travelers can more easily find what they need and quickly switch between transport options.

 An added benefit of mobility hubs is their highly visible presence in public spaces.
 They’re usually situated close to stations or placed in strategic spots along the street.
 In reclaiming space from private car use, cities can present shared mobility as a new, viable alternative travel option.